StrategicProjects/tceper/README.md

 Portuguese, such as `AnoReferencia = 2025`⁠.
 You can find the original list of endpoints and their respective parameters in the [official API documentation](https://sistemas.tce.pe.gov.br/DadosAbertos/Exemplo!listar).
 </td></tr></table>

-> [!IMPORTANT]
-> This package acts as a wrapper for a Brazilian public API provided by the
-> Tribunal de Contas do Estado de Pernambuco (TCE-PE), which is the institution
-> responsible for the data.
-To maintain consistency with R package development
-> standards, all wrapper functions are named in English.
-However, because the
-> source API is natively in Portuguese, you will interact with Portuguese terms
-> when passing arguments or parsing the responses.
-For example: you may use the
-> function `tce_state_revenues()`⁠, but you need to pass the parameters in
-> Portuguese, such as `AnoReferencia = 2025`⁠.
-You can find the original list of
-> endpoints and their respective parameters in the [official API documentation](https://sistemas.tce.pe.gov.br/DadosAbertos/Exemplo!listar).

 ## Installation